 There are no default thumbnails generated for actions so naming them will be very important.

-To bring them in, drag them from the Asset Browser onto the dropdown box where an action’s name is displayed in the action editor.
+To import actions, drag them from the Asset Browser onto the dropdown box where an action’s name is displayed in the action editor.

 Import Options (Append / Linked)